-Constitution of a Singapore Company
+Singapore Company Constitution

-n Singapore, a company must adopt a constitution at the time of its incorporation.
-If required, a company constitution can be amended at a later date by following the appropriate procedure.
+In Singapore, a company must adopt a constitution at the time of its incorporation.
+If required, a company constitution can be changed at a later date by following the appropriate procedure.
 Although Singapore Companies Act does not prescribe the rules that must be included in a constitution, any provisions in the company’s constitution that are contrary to or violate the regulations as set forth in the Companies Act are not enforceable.

-What is Company Constitution?
+What is the Company Constitution?

 Prior to the Companies (Amendment) Act 2014, two different documents namely Memorandum of Association and Articles of Association (M&AA) were required that together served this function.
-As part of the Amendment 2014, these two documents have been now merged into a single document called the company constitution.
+As part of the Amendment 2014, these two documents have been merged into a single document called the company constitution.

 According to the Singapore Companies Act, the constitution of a company is legally defined as:

 - The constitution that a company registers with the Registrar, or

 - In the case of companies existing before the 2014 Amendment to the Companies Act, the Memorandum and Articles of Association (M&AA) of the company were in force immediately before the amendment date.

 The constitution of the firm states the name of the company, the type of business it will carry, the liability of its members, and the capital amount of the company.
 The company constitution also outlines the main purpose of the company, the responsibilities and rights of the directors, and how a company must operate.
 A company has to abide by all the rules set out in the constitution.